Occupy movement: Norway

 The Occupy movement in Norway began on 15 October with protests in Oslo and Bergen as part of the Global Day of Action.
-In Oslo, the movement has since then met every Saturday in the city centre, usually at Eidsvolls plass in front of the Parliament, but sometimes at other sites, like Spikersuppa and Youngstorget.

 Philippines

 The Pandi housing takeover is sometimes seen as part of the global Occupy movement and its opposition to social inequality.

 In March 2017, thousands of urban poor from the Kalipunan ng Damayang Mahihirap (Kadamay) led the occupation of vacant government shelters in Pandi, Bulacan, Philippines.
 President Rodrigo Duterte announced in April that protesters may be allowed stay in the occupied homes, though members of Kadamay reported that they continued to be harassed and red-tagged, and have been excluded in the process to legalize their ownership of the housing units.

 Republic of Ireland

 Protests were held in Dublin, Cork, and Galway.
 The Irish Times described the movement in the following terms: "The group has no hierarchical structure, has set up a Facebook page and Twitter account – with the social media links attracting a very mixed, and sometimes critical, reaction."
 The protest in Dublin was organized by "Pots & Pans – Ireland", and #OccupyDameStreet protest group, who then invited Real Democracy Now!
 Shell to Sea, Tir na Saor and many other non-political groups to participate and all set up camp outside the Central Bank of Ireland in solidarity with the Occupy Wall Street movement in New York.
 On 22 October it was reported that over 2,000 people took part in a demonstration organized by Occupy Dame Street.
 This camp survived through the winter, but was removed by an Garda Síochána (Irish police) on 13 March 2012, days before the annual St. Patrick's Day Parade.
 On the morning of 16 May 2012 at approximately 4:30 am, the Occupy camp in Eyre Square in Galway, the longest-lasting of the Occupy groups in Ireland, was removed by An Garda Síochána and Galway City Council.
 The camp was removed because the group was illegally occupying a public amenity.
 At the time the camp was dismantled, there were only 6 protesters at the camp.
 The camp had lasted for 215 days.